Irreducible components of the moduli space of Langlands parameters: Abstract

 \section{Abstract}

-Let $F/\mathbb{Q}_p$ be finite and let $\mathfrak{X}_G$ be the moduli space of Langlands parameters valued in $G$, in characteristic distinct from $p$.
+Let $F/\mathbb{Q}_p$ be finite, $G$ be an $L$-group, and let $\mathfrak{X}_G$ be the moduli space of Langlands parameters $W_F \to G$, in characteristic distinct from $p$.
 First, we determine the irreducible components of $\Xf_G$.
-Then, we determine the local structure around tamely ramified points for which the image of `tame inertia' is regular.
+Then, we determine the local structure around tamely ramified points for which the image of inertia is regular.
 This local structure is related to the endomorphism rings of Gelfand--Graev representations, by work of Li.
-Lastly, we determine an open dense set in $\Xf_M$, when $M$ is a Levi subgroup of $G$, such that the natural map of moduli stacks $[\Xf_M/M] \to [\Xf_G/G]$ is smooth on this set.
+Lastly, we determine an open dense set in $\Xf_M$, when $M$ is a Levi subgroup of $G$, such that the natural map of moduli stacks $[\Xf_M/M^\circ] \to [\Xf_G/G^\circ]$ is smooth on this set.